Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 Global, developer-heavy, cost-sensitiveDeepSeek

-The practical implication: you need coverage across all eight major surfaces, but your content and citation-building strategy should be weighted toward the engines your specific buyers actually use most.
-Spreading evenly across eight engines is worse than concentrating on the three that match your funnel.
+The practical implication: coverage across all nine major surfaces is necessary, but content and citation-building strategy should be weighted toward the engines a brand's specific buyers actually use most.
+Spreading evenly across nine engines is worse than concentrating on the three that match the funnel.

 The brands that win at GEO aren't necessarily those with the highest total AI visibility.
 They're the ones with the highest visibility in the right engines for their specific buyer journey.